News & Articles

 All I can say is that it has to be the food.

-The National Union of Friendly Americans (NUFA) recently discussed the issue of intelligence-draining foods and is committed to starting to get the industrial foods off the tables of Americans as soon as possible.
+The National Union of Friendly Americans (NUFA) recently discussed the issue of intelligence draining foods and is committed to start getting the industrial foods off the tables of Americans as soon as possible.

-My own occasional lack of intelligence on matters larger than my own intellect is completely natural—organic.
+My own occasional lack of intelligence on matters larger than my own intellect is completely natural--organic, perhaps due to numerous concussions and bourbon.
 But for those millions of people who have seen their intelligence in decline due to flawed political and social notions, there is help.

 You see, the real problem isn’t that people are fearful of the boogeyman.